wetcork/raiplay-dl/README.md

 ## Description

 **raiplay-dl** is a command-line program to download videos from raiplay.com.
 It requires the Python interpreter, version 3.4+, and it is not platform specific.
-It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

 This documentation and the args syntax take ispiration from [youtube-dl](https://github.com/ytdl-org/youtube-dl).
 The script is inspired by [raiplay-dl](https://github.com/leoncvlt/raiplay-dl) by [leoncvlt](https://github.com/leoncvlt), but is a complete rewrite.